DataStax-Academy/zdm-scenario-katapod/intro.md

               provisioned while you are reading this.
               The lab provides a simple client application, a HTTP REST API used to read and write the "status" of "users" (e.g. <i>Away, Busy, Online</i>).
-              Even though during the lab you will query the API just to get the latest values, reading straight from the DB you will be able to see the whole history of user status changes.
+              Even though during the lab you will mostly query the API, getting just the latest values, by reading straight from DB you will be able to see the whole history of user status changes.
-              The application will initially connect to Origin, but is ready to adapt to the migration phases with a simple restart, provided you will have inserted the required connection parameters in a configuration file.
+              The application will initially connect to Origin, but is ready to adapt to the migration phases with a simple restart as you progress, provided you will have inserted the required connection parameters in a configuration file.
             </p>
             <details><summary>Click to see how this learning environment differs from a real migration</summary>